Slimebro1231/Equations/Math/Logs.md

 $$log_b(a) = \frac{log(a)}{log(b)}$$

->remember the "bigger" number is on top
+>remember the "larger" looking number is on top

 <center>Special Cases</center>